ceandrade/brkga_mp_ipr_cpp/README.md

 - Small polishing for modern C++ brace-initialization syntax.

-:high_brightness: What is new on version 3.1
+:high_brightness: What is new in version 3.1
 --------------------------------------------------------------------------------

 We have two major bug fixes, so we decided to bump the version up to 3.1,